mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 NOTE - HOW AND WHY - Why because this allows a more detailed analyis of different aspects of agency.

+To recap we can see emergent use of GDPs as both practice and knowledge in the previous chapter.

 ### Re-examining barriers associated with cultural factors

 In chapter 4 social and cultural barriers were treated in summary alongside other more technical obstacles.